ssmythe/wikipedia_film_roulette/README.md

 - 📌 Command-line overrides for country (`-c`), genre (`-g`), and subgenre (`-s`)
 - ❌ Deduplication to avoid repeated picks
 - 🧠 Debug and verbose modes for diagnostics
-- 📊 Clean, auto-sized table output
+- 📊 Clean, auto-sized table output sorted by country, genre, subgenre, and film

 ---